Return of Title IV Funds and Refund Policies

 What Return of Title IV Funds Means to Financial Aid Recipients

-This publication provides information about the UC Davis Return of Title IV Funds (Return) policies that apply to any student who cancels enrollment, withdrawals, is dismissed, or participates in the Planned Educational Leave Program (PELP).
+This publication provides information about the UC Davis Return of Title IV Funds (Return) policies that apply to any student who cancels enrollment, withdraws, is dismissed, or participates in the Planned Educational Leave Program (PELP).
 These policies apply to students that discontinue enrollment in all classes, on or after the first day of the term.
 When you withdraw, two separate calculations must take place:

 If you cancel your registration prior to the first day of classes, this policy will not apply to you.
-Also, if you drop some but not all of your classes, these policies will not apply; however, you should notify the Financial Aid Office because your continued eligibility may be affected.
+Also, if you drop some but not all of your classes, these policies will not apply; however, you should notify the Financial Aid and Scholarships Office because your continued eligibility may be affected.
 To cancel, withdraw or PELP, contact your respective Registrar’s Office.

 Refund of Fees